shootermv/Fed-Little-Helper/README.md

 Fed Little Helper
 ===

-This is a small boilerplate project to be used as a starting point for developing a Chrome DevTools Extension.
+This is a small Chrome DevTools Extension that should help Fed quickly create mock server.

 Installation
 ===